 What makes a good personal statement for Imperial College Business School?

 It helps to think about what you have not told us in your application already and treat this as a priority.
 Ideally, your CV and academic history should have already given us a good idea of your achievements to date, so be sure to tell us why you are pursuing postgraduate study and why you have chosen your programme of interest.
 You should be able to link your past experiences to your suitability for the programme and expand on anything else that is relevant.

 Be sure to include any quirky or standout experiences that you think make you unique!
 We love to hear about all the interesting things that applicants have done and achieved, and this is a great way to differentiate yourself from other candidates.

 Show us that you have done your research fully and that you have a clear passion and drive for your programme.
 We want to know how the programme will benefit you and how you will make the most of your time at the Business School.
-If you are submitting a second-choice programme as part of your application, it’s best to write your personal statement with your first choice of programme in mind.
-Should we require an updated version of your personal statement at any stage, we will contact you directly via email.

 Be clear about your goals.
 Elsewhere in your application, you are required to complete our Career Section, with details of your immediate career goals after graduating – so you don’t need to overly repeat this.
 Perhaps you could use the Personal Statement to tell us about how your programme fits into your long-term career plan, or any long-term objectives you have relating to your chosen area of study.